-To prevent mutual interference, multiple light curtains can be operated with a time offset with restart their measurement after delay times, which are to be set to different values.
+To prevent mutual interference, multiple light curtains can be operated with a time offset with respect to one another (cascade).
+Here, the master generates the cyclical trigger signal; the slaves start their measurement after delay times, which are to be set to different values.